-Yet even though many of us now realize that no one is really saving money by doing their Christmas shopping on Black Friday, thousands will be braving overcrowded parking lots and long lines early next Friday morning to get their hands on discounted merchandise — myself included.
-And it’s not just because I’ll take full advantage of any excuse to go shopping.
+Although many of us realize we’re not really saving that much money by doing our Christmas shopping on Black Friday, thousands of people will be braving overcrowded parking lots and long lines early Friday morning to get their hands on discounted merchandise — myself included.
+Here’s why.

 How Much Do You Save on Black Friday?